mms112/ExpandWorldPrefabs/README.md

   - id: Object id.
 Keywords are supported ("all", "creature" and "<>").
   - distance: Distance to the object (`max` or `min-max`).
 Default is up to 100 meters.
   - data: Optional.
 Entry in the `data.yaml` to be used as filter.
 All data entries must match.
+- pokeDelay: Delay in seconds for poking.

+### RPCs

+RPC calls are way to send data to clients.
+Usually these are used by clients but server can call them too.

+- rpc: Hardcoded RPC call with the parameters.
+  - See list of supported calls:
+  - Delay can be added after all parameters.
+- rpcDelay: Delay in seconds for RPC calls.
+- customRpc: Advanced way for calling any RPC.
+No handholding.
+  - The first line is the RPC name and properties: `- name, all/owner, delay`.
+    - Target is optional.
+By default, the RPC is only sent to the ZDO owner.
+If target is `all`, it is sent to all clients.
+    - You must know whether the RPC should be sent to all clients or only the owner.
+    - Delay is optional.
+It can be used to override the delay for this RPC.
+  - The next lines are the parameters: `- type, value`.
+    - Supported types are `int`, `float`, `string`, `bool`, `vec`, `quat`, `hash`, `hit` and `messagetype`.
+    - All parameters must be set with the correct data types.
+  - For more than one RPC,  add more lines starting with the first line format.

 ### Lists